 Energy sector: oil and gas pipeline design, construction and maintenance; geotechnical engineering, integrity management, inspection and leak detection, pipeline operations.

-A course-based certificate in Pipeline Engineering is usually considered a final degree
+A course-based certificate in Pipeline Engineering is usually considered a final credential

 A minimum of 3.0 GPA on a 4.0 point system, over the past two years of full-time study (a minimum of 10 full-course equivalents or 60 units) of the undergraduate degree.